Tailings ponds evaporation: in situ vs theoretical calculations

 Examples of how data are presented on the Air Sciences dashboard for the Denver area.

-Visit the links below to explore the dashboard for sites in Colorado, Nevada, and Washington:
+Visit the links below to explore the dashboard for sites in Nevada, and Washington:

 Further reading: